The TRAHC African American Committee's

 January - March, The Regional Celebration of African American Artists Exhibition.

-All year, Little Free Library Project at five community sites and the Regional Arts Center.
+All year, Little Free Library Project at five community sites.